ligato/docs/docs/tutorials/05_kv-scheduler.md

 simple messages - an  `Interface` and a `Route` that depends on some interface.
 The model demonstrates a simple dependency between configuration  items (basically, we need an interface to configure a route).

+!!! danger "Important"
-**Important note:** The vpp-agent uses the Orchestrator component, which is responsible for collecting northbound data from multiple sources (mainly a KV Store and GRPC clients).
+    The vpp-agent uses the Orchestrator component, which is responsible for collecting northbound data from multiple sources (mainly a KV Store and GRPC clients).
 To marshall/unmarshall proto messages defined in northbound proto models, the Orchestrator needs message names to be present in the messages.

 To generate code where message names are present in proto messages we must use the following special protobuf option (together with its import):
 ```proto
 import "github.com/gogo/protobuf/gogoproto/gogo.proto";
 option (gogoproto.messagename_all) = true;